neo-project/neo-express/docs/command-reference.md

 <Account>: Account to pay contract invocation GAS fee
 ```

 The `contract invoke` command generates a script from an [invocation file](Neo Express Invocation File.md) and submits it to the Neo-Express blockchain network as a transaction.
+The invocation file identifies the deployed contract by name or script hash.

 A script can be invoked either for results (specified via the `--results` option) or to make changes
 (specified via the signed account argument).
 If a script is submitted for results, it may read information